waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Confirmed):** The Department Store sells drinks.
 - **Hypothesis 2 (Invalidated):** A 'thirsty girl' on the roof of the Dept. Store trades a TM for a Fresh Water.
 This was tested on both NPCs and is false.

 - **Celadon Mart 3F Intel:** A Gameboy Kid at (8, 3) mentioned his friend will trade a Kangaskhan for a Graveler.
+His friend at (9,3) confirmed he loves and collects Graveler.
 This is a classic trade evolution hint.